Tips for Keeping a Bare-Bottom Tank

 One of the most common mistakes fish keepers make is neglecting to maintain the water quality of a bare-bottom tank.
 Since there is no substrate, many mistakingly think that the tank does not need to be maintained as often.
 In a bare-bottom tank there is no substrate, so beneficial bacteria will not be stored there, for some aquarium keepers this fact poses a problem as bacteria will likely store itself in the filter.

-For some fish hobbiest, it is considered impossible to keep good water quality with a bare-bottom tank.
+For some fish hobbyists, it is considered impossible to keep good water quality with a bare-bottom tank.
 This is not necessarily true, and you may keep a perfectly clean tank with water changes and a vacuum.
 An aquarium siphon vacuum is convenient for an aquarium with no substrate and works great for the bottom of an empty tank.
 Water quality should still be monitored, and water changes performed when needed.

-Some aquarium hobbyist drop poly filters into the tank to assist with water quality.
+Some aquarium hobbyists drop poly filters into the tank to assist with water quality.
 Live plants assist in storing beneficial bacteria and removing nitrates from the water.
 When keeping a bare-bottom tank, simply follow the regular cleaning schedule of the aquarium and everything should be fine.

 Species of Fish That Do Well Without Substrate